Bin0Ary/Bin0Ary/README.md

 ## Hi there 👋

 # 💫 About Me:
-🌱 I'm currently learning C++ and C#.<br>🎥 I'm an avid watcher of shows and movies,<br>I really enjoy binge watching mystery or horror shows.<br>📕 I like reading English literature and tech books,<br>I also like reading horror Manga
+🌱 I'm currently learning C++ and C#.<br>🎥 I'm an avid watcher of shows and movies,<br>I really enjoy binge watching mystery or horror shows.<br>📕 I like reading English literature and tech books

 # 💻 Tech Stack: